openMF/community-app/README.md

 You are done.

+### Connecting to a MifosX Platform using OAuth 2 authentication:

+Edit the value of property "security" in <a href="https://github.com/openMF/community-app/blob/develop/app/scripts/modules/configurations.js#L6">configurations.js</a> to "oauth"

 ### Connecting to a MifosX Platform running on a different host:

 By default, when the app is running from the local filesystem, it will connect to the platform (mifosng-provider REST API) deployed on demo.openmf.org.